BlackDark/openebs-zfs-cleanup-controller/README.md

 invalid configuration for RECONCILE_INTERVAL=0s: must be greater than 0
 ```

-Refer to the [Configuration section](#configuration) for valid ranges and options.
+Refer to the [⚙️ Configuration section](#configuration) for valid ranges and options.

-## Troubleshooting & Common Issues
+## 🔧 Troubleshooting & Common Issues

-- **Controller fails to start:**
+- **❌ Controller fails to start:**
-	- Check logs for configuration validation errors.
+	- 📋 Check logs for configuration validation errors.
-	- Ensure all required environment variables are set and valid.
+	- ✅ Ensure all required environment variables are set and valid.
-- **No orphaned volumes detected:**
+- **🔍 No orphaned volumes detected:**
-	- Verify that ZFSVolume, PV, and PVC resources exist and are not associated.
+	- 🔍 Verify that ZFSVolume, PV, and PVC resources exist and are not associated.
-	- Check label and namespace filters.
+	- 🏷️ Check label and namespace filters.
-- **Permission errors:**
+- **🔐 Permission errors:**
-	- Ensure RBAC roles and ServiceAccount are correctly configured.
+	- 🔐 Ensure RBAC roles and ServiceAccount are correctly configured.
-	- See `deploy/rbac.yaml` for minimal required permissions.
+	- 📄 See `deploy/rbac.yaml` for minimal required permissions.
-- **API rate limiting:**
+- **⚡ API rate limiting:**
-	- Adjust `API_RATE_LIMIT` and `API_BURST` settings if you see throttling errors.
+	- ⚙️ Adjust `API_RATE_LIMIT` and `API_BURST` settings if you see throttling errors.
-- **Metrics not exposed:**
+- **📊 Metrics not exposed:**
-	- Confirm `METRICS_PORT` is set and port is open in your deployment.
+	- 🔌 Confirm `METRICS_PORT` is set and port is open in your deployment.

-## Deployment
+## 🚀 Deployment

 See the `config/` directory for Kubernetes deployment manifests.

-## Development
+## 🛠️ Development

 ```bash
 # Run tests